 Treating Chemically Burnt Grass

 If your grass is burnt because you overdid the lawn fertilizer or left your pet alone in the yard, the best way to flush the chemicals out of the soil is to water deeply every day until the grass turns green.
 Grass normally needs about an inch of water per week, but to heal burnt grass, you may need to water as much as an inch per day.
 The water needs to sink deep into the soil and reach the roots, which are often as deep as 5 or 6 inches below the surface.
+But it's also essential that the soil drains well, because the buildup of water to the point of sogginess can cause grass roots to rot.

 If a large area is burnt, you may find it difficult to water by hand, and you may need to deploy a sprinkler.
 To ensure the lawn gets watered at regular intervals, you might want to consider connecting the garden hose to a timer and programming the timer to come on in the early morning so the water has a chance to soak in before the sun comes out and bakes it off.
 Use a craft stick or a pipe cleaner to check the depth of moisture in the soil and set the run time long enough to moisten to a depth of at least 5 inches.